+We have a therapeutic approach to behaviour.
+Our aim is to promote behaviour that enables all pupils to achieve their potential and develop academically, socially, and emotionally, thereby approaching the child's development with a holistic mind-set.
+We have high expectations of all our pupils, both in relation to their education as well as behaviour.
+Staff will support this through positive learning experiences, promoting self-esteem through recognition of potential and effort, development of positive relationships with the pupils and use of positive behaviour management strategies to promote pro-social behaviours.
 The purposes of pastoral care at The Heights are:

-- To help children develop positive relationships with individuals, groups and the school community. - To help children learn to respect themselves and their belongings, and to respect others and their property. - To help children recognise the importance of freedom with responsibility.

-The children and all members of the school community are expected to respect others in their speech and behaviour.
-The behaviour of the children at the school is outstanding (DfE adviser May 2016).

-- Praise, commendation and rewards are given for good work, effort.
-The school's PSCHE programme and assemblies are used as forums for creating awareness of these good values and for celebrating achievement. - Behaviour which is discourteous, inconsiderate or dangerous will be addressed in line with the school's Behaviour for Learning Policy. - More serious offences may result in deprivation of privileges/free time.
+- To help children develop positive relationships with individuals, groups and the school community. - To help children learn to respect themselves and their belongings, and to respect others and their property. - To help children recognise the importance of freedom with responsibility. - The behaviour of pupils is outstanding.
+Pupils are expected to behave well at all times.
+Pupils, parents and staff all agree that behaviour is excellent (Ofsted June 2017) - Praise, commendation and house points are given for good work, effort and pro-social behaviour.
+The school's Jigsaw PSHE programme, assemblies and class show and tell are used as forums for creating awareness of the school's values and for celebrating achievement. - Behaviour which is anti-social will be addressed in line with the school's Behaviour for Learning Policy.